 Structural elements of code may widely differ in size, usage and meaning.
 But in regards to structure, they’re just code artifacts, pieces of code that can be formally distinguished, irrespective of their meaning.
 In contrast, similar terms like “item”, “element”, “object”, “component”, “composite” and “entity” have specific meanings in certain contexts of software or mathematics.

-Aside from the hierarchical composition of code artifacts, like a module containing multiple files, they can also relate to each other in more interesting ways.
+Aside from the hierarchical composition of code artifacts, like a module containing multiple files, they also relate to each other in more interesting ways.
 Think of a class that derives from another, or of an executable that calls a remote micro service.
 All these relationships make the structure of code and are the focus of architectural principles.

 The Role of Uncle Bob’s Principles